jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

 ) <tab_27>

-Depending on the outcome of self-ignition experiments for aircraft-relevant tube lengths, more advanced methods like optimization might be necessary to determine the optimal tube lengths.
+Depending on the outcome of self-ignition experiments for aircraft-relevant tube lengths, more advanced methods like optimization might be necessary to determine optimal tube lengths.
 Besides length, tube diameter is another crucial geometrical variable.
 Studies have shown that tubes with smaller diameters are more prone to spontaneous ignition @Qiu2024 @Zhou2022 @Kim2013a.
-Consequently, based on the current state of the art, a larger diameter is generally recommended to mitigate the risk of self-ignition.
+Consequently, based on the current state-of-the-art understanding, a larger diameter is generally recommended to mitigate the risk of self-ignition.
 Cross-sectional area is another important geometrical parameter investigated in relation to spontaneous ignition @Xu2012 @Xu2014.
 Decreasing (contraction) or increasing the local cross-section demonstrates a lower critical release pressure threshold for ignition compared to constant cross-section tubes @Qiu2024 @Xu2012 @Xu2014.
 The general shape of the tube does not significantly affect the minimum burst pressure required for spontaneous ignition @Qiu2024.
 However, in non-circular cross-section tubes, potential turbulent flow in the corners can promote the mixing of hydrogen and air.
 This enhanced mixing can result in the production of a larger amount of the hydrogen/air mixture @Li2019.

+// ---------------------------------- here ---------------------------------- //
 Both diameter and cross-section are major parameters for designing the tubes of #glspl("swith").
 Together with tube length, these factors govern the maximum volume of the tubes for #glspl("swith") or general cylindrical pressure vessels.
 For ease of reference, a concise summary of these findings is presented in @tab_28.